 I'm building a Discord bot for my own team of 10 traders.
 Do I need a commercial licence?

 No. An internal team Discord with no paying subscribers is single-team internal use, which is covered by the standard tiers (Free / Basic / Growth / Alpha).
-You only need a commercial licence (Startups Plan or Alpha Node) when you start charging external subscribers, embedding the data in a product you sell, or publishing it on a public-facing channel.
+You only need a commercial licence (Startup Commercial if early-stage and under the caps, otherwise Embedded / White-label) when you start charging external subscribers, embedding the data in a product you sell, or publishing it on a public-facing channel.

 Can I use FlashAlpha through Claude / Cursor / Windsurf via MCP?
 Which tier?